What Does It Cost to Build an AI System in 2026? A Practical Look at LLM Pricing

 Amazon Analyze Expense API

-• Best for: High-volume financial data extraction on AWS infrastructure
+• Best for: High-volume invoice, receipt, and expense processing on AWS infrastructure

 Gemini 2.0 Pro + OCR